decebals/momo/README.md

 -------------------
 Momo is an open source (Apache license) tiny JCR Browser.
 With Momo you can browse a JCR, you can view the item's properties.
 Momo comes with built-in viewers for images and xml files.
 Also, you can query the JCR using XPath, SQL, JCR_SQL2 and JCR_JQOM.
-A query history is stored in the query-history.xml file and and you can navigate in the query history from application.
+A query history is stored in the query-history.xml file and you can navigate in the query history from application.
 All you must to do is to set some properties in the momo.properties file.

+For the moment only Jackrabbit is supported (this is the only one I have been using) but I think that I can easily add support for ModeShape or other JCR implementations.
+All operations are read-only in general (except for renaming or deleting a node from hierarchy tab).

 How to use
 -------------------